BEGC25/Medical-Management-System/replit.md

-# Rural Clinic Management System
+# Bahr El Ghazal Clinic Management System

 ## Overview

-This is a full-stack web application designed for rural medical clinics, providing comprehensive patient management, treatment tracking, laboratory testing, and X-ray examination capabilities.
+This is a full-stack web application designed specifically for Bahr El Ghazal Clinic in rural South Sudan, providing comprehensive patient management, treatment tracking, laboratory testing, and X-ray examination capabilities.
 The system is built to work both online and offline, making it suitable for remote healthcare facilities with intermittent internet connectivity.

 ## System Architecture